amitf1/amitf1.github.io/_posts/2020-26-04-Job-Posts-Data-Mining.md

 ## Web Scraping Glassdoor's job posts using selenium, and creation of a DB with the relevant data.

-We created a web scraper, that goes through defined job searches, and extract relevant job posts data.
+We created a web scraper, that goes through defined job searches, and extracts relevant job posts data.
 This data is then enriched and pushed into a MYSQL DB we created.

 ## The Data